Managing trace buffers

 It doesn't take any additional arguments:

-- To flush the buffer, regardless of the number of trace events it
+- To flush the buffers, regardless of the number of trace events they

-- To get the number of simple trace events that are currently stored in
+TraceEvent(_NTO_TRACE_FLUSHBUFFER); - To get the number of simple trace events currently stored in the trace buffers of the CPU

 num_events = TraceEvent(_NTO_TRACE_QUERYEVENTS);